nicolaei/master/docs/thesis/source/05_implementation.md

 ### Client Setup

-In similar vains ast the access points, the clients are using `wpa_supplicant` to connect to the access points.
-A single client never changes which access point it is connected to during any of the experiments.
+Unlike the access points, the clients are using `wpa_supplicant` to connect to the access points.
+A single client never changes which access point it is connected to during any of the experiments, and the will not be scanning during the experiments.

 Measurements and collecting data
 --------------------------------

-To do the actual measurements, I will be using:
+To do the actual measurements, the following tools have been used:

  * `sockets` to collect data about how the client's connection is affected by the scans that the access points are doing.

  * `iw` to conduct scans from the access points.

- * `python` to collect data from `socekt`s and `iw`, as well as writing this data to disk.
+ * `python` to collect data from `sockets` and `iw`, as well as writing this data to disk.
 All data is also timestamped to make it easier to spot the corralations between ping-spikes and the actuall scan (ping-spikes can happen unrelated to scans due to interference).